Fatal stabbing, targeted shooting under investigation in Vancouver

 VPD say it happened just before 10 p.m.
 The victim, a man who has not been identified, was taken to hospital where he later died.

-No arrests have been made and the investigation is ongoing, police say.
+No arrests have been made and the investigation remains ongoing, police say.

 This is a developing story.
 Check back for more updates.